 - 1.1.
 Required materials for application at the Graduate School's website: - All required Graduate School documents - Official Transcript - 10- or 15-page writing sample in language of desired degree program - 500-word Personal Statement, uploaded to the online application - 3 letters of recommendation - Résumé or CV - 1.2.
-Additional materials for international students: - Official copies of diplomas earned at post-secondary institutions (colleges, universities, or the equivalent) outside the US. - TOEFL scores (send to Graduate School)
+Additional materials for international students: - Official copies of diplomas earned at post-secondary institutions (colleges, universities, or the equivalent) outside the US. - Required score obtained on one of the English proficiency tests accepted by the Graduate School.
+Applicants must upload these results in the Graduate School application portal (SLATE).
+More information about tests and minimum scores at at https://admissions.missouri.edu/apply-international/english-languagerequirements/